Elsewedy Electric acquires majority stake in Thomassen Service to strengthen gas turbine capabilities

 This acquisition represents a strategic milestone in Elsewedy Electric’s growth journey, reinforcing its position as a leading energy solutions provider and expanding its capabilities in gas turbine operation, maintenance, and component repairs supported by over three decades of technical expertise.
 It also aligns with the company’s strategy to deliver fully integrated, end-to-end solutions across the energy value chain.

-This acquisition comes at a time of accelerating demand for reliable energy infrastructure across the Arabian Gulf, particularly in Saudi Arabia, where power generation and industrial development continue to scale in line with Vision 2030 objectives.
+This acquisition comes at a time of accelerating demand for reliable energy infrastructure across the Arabian Gulf, where power generation and industrial development continue to scale in line with Vision 2030 objectives.

 As part of its expansion strategy, Elsewedy Electric is currently developing two advanced facilities in the United Arab Emirates dedicated to gas turbine component repair.
 The acquisition is expected to significantly enhance the company’s ability to deliver high-quality, localized services across the region, reducing reliance on overseas facilities while improving turnaround times, operational efficiency, and asset reliability for clients.